securingsincity/molasses/README.md

     # molasses adapter setting
     config :molasses, adapter: "ecto"
     ```

+    You will need to create an ecto migration and add the features tables.

+    ```elixir

+        defmodule Repo.CreateTestMocks do
+          use Ecto.Migration

+          def change do
+            create table(:features) do
+              add :name, :string
+              add :percentage, :integer
+              add :users, :string
+              add :active, :boolean
+            end

+            create index(:features, [:name])
+          end
+        end
+     ```
     For a working example of how to set up Molasses look at [Molasses Example](https://github.com/securingsincity/molasses-example)

 ## Usage